 WHERE average_city.country_id = main_city.country_id

-In this example, we want to find cities with the population greater than the average population in all cities of the specific country.
+In this example, we want to find cities with a population greater than the average population in all cities of the specific country.
 The problem is that we look for cities in the main clause and check the average population value for cities in the subquery.
 The same table appears twice – no good.

 This is why we must use aliases for tables.
 Take a look: in the subquery we put